Publicity and public relations aren't advertising, but they all have one thing in common:

 Publicity and PR specialists can be miracle workers, pulling stuff together at the last minute and making things happen that otherwise seem humanly impossible.
 Some of that is par for the course, but most of that is the necessitated by poor planning by the folks looking for publicity.
 It is also the one thing that can surely be avoided.

-Be kind to your publicity team - and one of the best ways to do that is to get them the information they need in a timely manner so they can help you garner the buzz you're looking for.
+Be kind to your publicity team - and one of the best ways to do that is to get them the information they need in a timely manner so they can help you garner the coverage you're looking for.